 Earnest money deposits are typically $500 - $1000.
 Down payments range from 3.5% to 20% of the price of the home depending on the loan type (a few loan types allow you to put no money down, but you have to qualify as they are not available to everyone.
 Contact me for more details).
 Closing costs average 3-5% of the price of your home.
 These costs cover various fees your lender charges and other processing expenses.
 When you apply for your loan, your lender will give you an estimate of the closing costs, so you won't be caught by surprise.

 In addition to the mortgage payment, what other monthly costs do I need to consider?

 Utilities (water, electricity, etc), home insurance, mortgage insurance, property taxes, city/county taxes, and Home Owners Association (HOA) or Community Development District (CDD) fees are all extra fees you may incur (depending on a few factors).
-However, in the Tampa market, it is usually still more affordable to purchase a home than to rent, even with these fees.
+However, it is usually still more affordable to purchase a home than to rent, even with these fees.

 I have my pre-approval and I'm ready to start looking at houses, now what?

 Before we go out to look at houses, I always have a consultation with my clients whether over the phone or in person so that I get to know exactly what you're looking for and how I can help.
 We'll create a list of your must haves and your wants, review what location you'd like to stay within, and then set a home search up for you to review.
 Then we will schedule a time to go out and start the exciting part- touring properties!

 What happens when I find a house?